Don’t Fall For This: New Gimmick Used To Prescribe Bisphosphonates

 Inside I talk about the five personality types that are common to doctors and how to effectively approach each one about alternative options.

 The fact is, a good doctor can be a powerful ally in your fight against osteoporosis.
 But you have to approach things correctly to avoid meeting resistance.
 And another added benefit, is that you can use the same tactics to effectively communicate your “unconventional” natural bone health approach to family and friends.

-I show you exactly how to do it in Doctor Dialogues, which is included for free when you order the Save Our Bones Program today.
+I show you exactly how to do it in Doctor Dialogues, which is included for free when you order the Osteoporosis Reversal Program today.

-And thankfully, studies that support natural treatment for osteoporosis are out there, and more than 100 of them are cited in the Save Our Bones Program.
-In fact, the Save Our Bones Program is a comprehensive, scientifically-backed program that shows you step-by-step how to re-think your bone health, slow down and stop bone loss, and rebuild your bones – all without side effects.
+And thankfully, studies that support natural treatment for osteoporosis are out there, and more than 100 of them are cited in the Osteoporosis Reversal Program.
+In fact, the Osteoporosis Reversal Program is a comprehensive, scientifically-backed program that shows you step-by-step how to re-think your bone health, slow down and stop bone loss, and rebuild your bones – all without side effects.

-The only “side effect” from the Save Our Bones Program is a healthy, strong-boned you!
+The only “side effect” from the Osteoporosis Reversal Program is a healthy, strong-boned you!

 1 Nordqvist, Christian.
 “Bisphosphonates Worth Taking Despite Tiny Thigh Fracture Risk.”
 Medical News Today.
 May 2011.
 Web. http://www.medicalnewstoday.com/articles/224275.php

 2 University of British Columbia.
 “Popular Osteoporosis Drugs Triple Risk Of Painful Bone Necrosis, Study Finds.”
 ScienceDaily, 15 Jan.
 2008.
 Web.
 24 Nov.
 2012. http://www.sciencedaily.com/releases/2008/01/080115092048.htm